HiLab-git/SimpleCRF/README.md

-# CRF_wrap
+# SimpleCRF
-Matlab and Python wrap of conditional random field (CRF) and fully connected (dense) CRF for 2D and 3D image segmentation, according to the following papers:
+Matlab and Python wrap of Conditional Random Field (CRF) and fully connected (dense) CRF for 2D and 3D image segmentation, according to the following papers:

 [1] Yuri Boykov and Vladimir Kolmogorov, "An experimental comparison of min-cut/max-flow algorithms for energy minimization in vision", in IEEE TPAMI, 2004.